-Pack a picnic, something to sit on, a few toys and plenty of sunblock – it’s time for a day at the park!
+Pack a picnic, something to sit on, a few toys, and plenty of sunblock – it’s time for a day at the park!
 Hong Kong has dozens of beautiful parks, so go out and explore with the family and check them out!
-Little Steps has rounded up the list of the best parks in Hong Kong from Kowloon to The Peak with perks including playgrounds, views, unique picnic spots and more.
+Little Steps has rounded up the list of the best parks in Hong Kong from Kowloon to The Peak with perks including playgrounds, views, unique picnic spots, and more.
 Go on now…get out and enjoy the fresh air!

 Quarry Bay Park lies between the waterfront and Tai Koo, and it has a wicked biking trail that loops around the park, absolutely perfect if you are planning on teaching the little ones to learn how to ride their first bike.
 The park has great facilities for the kids to play in, bonus for the jogging parents, the running trail goes directly around the park making it ideal to keep an eye out on the playing munchkins!
 After all that exercise, there are plenty of kid-friendly places to go have a drink and a quick bite eat, such as the Starbucks and Frites a stone's throw away.
-You can also head to the waterfront and visit a real fireboat - a kid-favorite for sure.
+You can also head to the waterfront and visit a real fireboat - a kid favorite for sure.

 Quarry Bay Park And Cycling Track, Quarry Bay Park (near Hoi Tai Street), Quarry Bay, Hong Kong, +852 2513 8499, Website

 Velodrome Park is located in Tsuen Kwan O, ideal for folks living around the area (Clearwater Bay & Sai Kung!) looking for some outdoor fun.
-This park is one of Hong Kong's largest park, and it is great for multi-aged kids as there is something for everyone from tots to teens.
+This park is one of Hong Kong's largest parks, and it is great for multi-aged kids as there is something for everyone from tots to teens.
 There is a skatepark, a children's play area, a mini climbing wall, and an amphitheater.
-This park is another fantastic location for teaching the kids how to learn to ride their mini bikes.
+This park is another fantastic location for teaching the kids how to learn to ride their minibikes.
 There is a new restaurant as well near the entrance for hungry families.

 Hong Kong Velodrome Park, Po Hong Road, Tseung Kwan O, Hong Kong, Website